MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 One-to-one file conversions
 ***************************

-   * Convert from local file in NMR-STAR format to local file JSON format:
+   * Convert from a local file in NMR-STAR format to a local file in JSON format:

    .. code:: bash

       $ python3 -m nmrstarlib convert 18569.txt 18569.json \
                 --from_format=nmrstar --to_format=json

-   * Convert from local file in JSON format to local file in NMR-STAR format:
+   * Convert from a local file in JSON format to a local file in NMR-STAR format:

    .. code:: bash

       $ python3 -m nmrstarlib convert 18569.json 18569.txt \
                 --from_format=json --to_format=nmrstar

-   * Convert from compressed local file in NMR-STAR format to compressed local file in JSON format:
+   * Convert from a compressed local file in NMR-STAR format to a compressed local file in JSON format:

    .. code:: bash

       $ python3 -m nmrstarlib convert 18569.txt.gz 18569.json.gz \
                 --from_format=nmrstar --to_format=json

-   * Convert from compressed local file in JSON format to compressed local file in NMR-STAR format:
+   * Convert from a compressed local file in JSON format to a compressed local file in NMR-STAR format:

    .. code:: bash

       $ python3 -m nmrstarlib convert 18569.json.gz 18569.txt.gz \
                 --from_format=json --to_format=nmrstar

-   * Convert from uncompressed url file in NMR-STAR format to compressed local file in JSON format:
+   * Convert from a uncompressed URL file in NMR-STAR format to a compressed local file in JSON format:

    .. code:: bash